easolhq/easolhq.github.io/docs/product_search/index.md

 ## Pagination
 The results of the search are paginated to speed up page load, you can define the number of results displayed per page using the [page_size]({% link docs/product_search/parameters.md %}#page_size) parameter.

-You can enable customers to move between the results pages using the `paginate` [Pagination]({% link docs/reference/objects/pagination.md %}) object.
+You can enable customers to move between the results pages using the `paginate` [Paginate]({% link docs/reference/objects/paginate.md %}) object.
 The [default_pagination]({% link docs/reference/filters/pagination.md %}) filter can be used to return a complete pagination UI.

 You can assign the value of a Liquid variable to `page_size`.